 Noise is all around you, from televisions and radios to lawn mowers and washing machines.
-Harmful sounds - sounds that are too loud or loud sounds over a long time - can damage sensitive structures of the inner ear and cause noise-induced hearing loss.
+Normally, you hear these sounds at safe levels that don't affect hearing.
+But sounds that are too loud or loud sounds over a long time are harmful.
+They can damage sensitive structures of the inner ear and cause noise-induced hearing loss.

 NIH: National Institute on Deafness and Other Communication Disorders

 - Hearing: Noise-Induced Hearing Loss (American Academy of Family Physicians) Available in Spanish